krithiga7/covid-19-tracker-/README.md

                     Covid 19 tracker is an website used for tracking and analysing the cases and vaccinated people in india

 Users of the System:
-1. Admin
+1. ADMIN
-2. Customer
+2. CUSTOMER

-Functional Requirements:
+FUNCTIONAL REQUIREMENTS:
  Additional information on covid 19 are given in read more Each side navigation icons has its own specific contents Vaccinated and non vaccinated are also mentioned with the percentage(%)